 This adds a button that allows user to subscribe to your push notifications.

-Alternatively, if you don’t want to use the widget, you can manually add the project link to your website.
-You can find the link to your project on Pushpad.
+Alternatively, if you use Pushpad Express and you don’t want to use the widget, you can manually add the project link to your website: you can find the link to your project in the Pushpad dashboard.

 Send push notifications